Background

 Effective User Experience

-Given the prominence of relevant information from across the plastics ecosystem, the roadmaps were developed by way of a process of co-curation, the ‘co’ being the network of project participants offering feedback and useful information during their development.
-Together participants prioritized what and how to curate the most relevant information, avoiding “reinventing the wheel” wherever possible.
+Given the prominence of relevant information from across the plastics ecosystem, the Guide was developed by way of a process of co-curation, the ‘co’ being the network of project participants offering feedback and useful information during their development.
+Participants prioritized what and how to curate the most relevant information, avoiding “reinventing the wheel” wherever possible.

 Directional

 The tools are designed to help users in their decision making process.
-Given every business context is unique, the tools are not a prescription for every packaging sustainability decision but rather provide guidance and direction as to what the users should consider as they assess various packaging options.
+Given every business context is unique, the tools are not prescriptive, but rather provide guidance and direction as to what the users should consider as they assess various packaging options.

 Sound Science

-The CPMA’s strategic plan recognizes, values, and supports the use of sound science and fact-based information in its information products.
-To support the development of the packaging roadmaps based on sound science, this work references two key frameworks:
+The CPMA’s strategic plan prioritizes the use of sound science and fact-based information in its information products.
+Consequently, this work references two key frameworks:

 - The Sustainable Packaging Research, Information and Networking Group (SPRING) Sustainability Roadmap (www.springpack.net/roadmap) and